-- 70-90% ethyl or isopropyl alcohol spray to thoroughly wet the surface and allow to air dry before use - freshly diluted bleach solution (0.525% sodium hypochlorite, Table 1) for a minimum of 1 minute (due to corrosivity, not advised for steel or other materials damaged by bleach) - 2000 ppm quaternary ammonium disinfectant for 1 min (or according to manufacturer recommendations) freshly made or tested to ensure target concentrations
+- 70-90% ethyl or isopropyl alcohol spray to thoroughly wet the surface and allow to air dry before use - freshly diluted bleach solution (0.525% sodium hypochlorite, Table 1) for a minimum of 1 minute (due to corrosivity, not advised for steel or other materials damaged by bleach) - quaternary ammonium disinfectant use according to manufacturer recommendations, making sure that the label indicates that the product is suitable for your use situation and has activity against Phytophthora when used as directed.
+Solution should be freshly made or tested to ensure target concentration.